mextex/dicta/README.md

 Dicta is a dict subclass that behaves like a normal nested dict but adds some key functions:

-- dicta detects data changes and throws a callback if that is the case (optional).
+- dicta detects changes in its data structure and throws a callback if any data changes (optional).

 - dicta automatically syncs its data with a JSON file (optional).